mir-one/audit/audit-reports/cz/audit.md

 ### Minter Recommendation
 The risk describes the current project design, in most cases, it can’t be completely Resolved.

-We advise to carefully manage the privileged account private key to avoid any potential risks of being hacked.

 There are some feasible suggestions that would also mitigate the potential risk:

 * Assignment of privileged role to the [multi-signature](https://github.com/mir-one/dao-multisig) wallet to prevent a single point of failure